FMotalleb/php-apache-supervisor/README.md

 2. **Apache Integration**: Seamlessly incorporate the Apache web server into your containerized environment, providing a complete web hosting solution.

-3. **Supervisor for Process Management**: Supervisor is employed internally to take care of starting, monitoring, and managing both PHP and Apache processes within the container.
+3. **Supervisor for Process Management**: The supervisor is employed internally to take care of starting, monitoring, and managing both PHP and Apache processes within the container.

 4. **Custom Configuration**: Tailor the Supervisor configuration to meet your specific requirements, ensuring that it aligns perfectly with your application's needs.